-While the dates of these events differ, they could still be connected.
-Despite the absence of explicit references to Zheng He, the junk ships mentioned in the Mamluk accounts could be detachments from his fleet.
+While the dates of these events differ, it does not mean that they are unrelated.
+Despite the absence of explicit references to Zheng He, the junk ships mentioned in the Mamluk accounts could have been detachments from his fleet.
 First, even though the days and months vary, all these events occurred in the same year of Zheng He’s final voyage.
 According to Ma Huan, a Muslim interpreter who participated in the voyage, when the “detached squadron” (fenzong 分䑸) of Zheng He’s fleet reached Calicut, some crews were dispatched to Mecca.
-Qianwen Ji especially mentions when the “major junk ship” (dazongchuan 大䑸船) sailed for return to China.

-The provided details suggest that the fleet did not maintain a continuous presence together; instead, detachments sometimes would sail independently.
-Zheng He’s inscriptions at the two ports, Liujiagang in Suzhou and Changle in Fuzhou, serve as explicit evidence, presenting the composition of the expeditionary armada and the courses of the individual voyages.
-Thus, the two groups of Chinese junk ships, mentioned by the three Mamluk authors, might belong to Zheng He’s fleet, which consisted of more than a hundred great trading vessels with 27,550 men attended by smaller ships.
-Indeed, Ma Huan mentioned a detachment of three ships dispatched to Aden, although he did not mention when the detachment was sent nor whether it reached Jeddah.
+Qianwen Ji specifically mentions that the “major junk ship” (dazongchuan 大䑸船) sailed back to China.
+This details suggest that the fleet did not stick together at all times; instead, detachments would sometimes sail independently.
+Zheng He’s registrations at the two ports, Liujiagang in Suzhou and Changle in Fuzhou, serve as explicit evidence of the composition of the expeditionary armada and the courses of the individual voyages.
+Thus, the two groups of Chinese junk ships mentioned by the three Mamluk authors might have both belonged to Zheng He’s fleet, which consisted of more than a hundred great trading vessels with 27,550 men manning smaller ships.
+Indeed, Ma Huan mentions a detachment of three ships dispatched to Aden, although he does not specify when the detachment was sent nor whether it reached Jeddah.

 Second, shipping goods directly from China to the Arabian Peninsula and the Red Sea was not an easy task.
-Even during the Mongol era, despite the prevalence of maritime trade, most of the time, the transportation of goods was conducted in a relay manner.
-As mentioned in the previous section, I have found only one explicit exception in Mamluk texts, namely al-Kūlamī.
-Through the texts, it is unclear whether other individuals attempted to bring Chinese merchandise back to the sultanate personally.
+Even during the Mongol era, despite the prevalence of maritime trade, most of the time, the transportation of goods was conducted via relays.
+As mentioned in the previous section, I have found only one explicit exception to this rule in Mamluk texts, namely al-Kūlamī.
+The texts do not provide a clear answer to the question of whether other individuals attempted to bring Chinese merchandise back to the sultanate personally.
 By contrast, I have not found any evidence of Chinese-based merchants transporting merchandise from China to the Sultanate.
-Moreover, in 1371, the Ming court enacted bans both on travel by sea to foreign countries and on private individuals going to the sea.
-Later maritime offices in Quanzhou, Guangzhou and Mingzhou served exclusively the tribute missions arriving from overseas.
-In such a situation, common merchants should find it too hard to organize several junk ships and sail to the Red Sea.
-By contrast, Zheng He’s expeditions were the only official-documented maritime project of the Ming dynasty.
+Moreover, in 1371, the Ming court enacted bans both on travel by sea to foreign countries and on private individuals going to sea.
+Later maritime offices operating in Quanzhou, Guangzhou and Mingzhou served tribute missions arriving from overseas exclusively.
+Under such conditions, common merchants would have found it too challenging to get their hands on several junk ships and sail to the Red Sea.
+Zheng He’s expeditions, on the other hand, were the only officially documented maritime project of the Ming dynasty.

-However, even if the junk ships in the Mamluk texts truly belonged to Zheng He’s fleet, there still is no evidence that Zheng He’s fleet ever established direct contact with the Mamluks.
-Neither these junk ships nor the detachment mentioned by Ma Huan was destined for Egypt.
+However, even if the junk ships in the Mamluk texts did belong to Zheng He’s fleet, there still is no evidence that Zheng He’s fleet ever established direct contact with the Mamluks.
+Neither these junk ships nor the detachment mentioned by Ma Huan were destined for Egypt.
 The junk ships mentioned by Ibn Ḥajar were anchored by the coast near Mecca rather than along the Egyptian coastline.
-Al-Maqrīzī and Ibn Taghrībirdī reported that another group of Chinese junk ships was anchored along the coast in Yemen, that was probably its initial destination, not Egypt or Jeddah.
+Al-Maqrīzī and Ibn Taghrībirdī report that another group of Chinese junk ships was anchored along the coast in Yemen, which was probably its initial destination rather than Egypt or Jeddah.
 In practice, this group only established contact with the Sharīf of Mecca and the governor of Jeddah, who mediated between the group and the Mamluk sultan, rather than directly with the Cairene court.
-Moreover, neither did any Mamluk text even record the detachment mentioned by Ma Huan nor did Ma Huan mention an Egyptian ambassador but only a Meccan ambassador who returned with the detachment with tribute to the Ming court.
+Moreover, the Mamluk texts make no mention of the detachment reported by Ma Huan, nor does Ma Huan mention an ambassador from Egypt, but only a Meccan ambassador who accompanied the detachment sailing back to the Ming court with tribute.